-Q: Who is entitled to vote at the Annual Meeting?
+Q: Who is entitled to attend and vote at the Annual Meeting?

-A: Only holders of record of the Company's common stock and class C special stock at the close of business on March 24, 2014 are entitled to notice of and to vote at the Annual Meeting.
-As of March 24, 2014, 11,278,760 shares of the Company's common stock were issued and outstanding and entitled to vote and 10,864 shares of the Company's class C special stock were issued and outstanding and entitled to vote.
+A: Only holders of record of the Company's common stock and class C special stock at the close of business on March 20, 2017 are entitled to notice of and to vote at the Annual Meeting.
+As of March 20, 2017, there were 11,589,686 shares of the Company's common stock issued and outstanding and entitled to vote and 10,864 shares of the Company's class C special stock issued and outstanding and entitled to vote and 10,864 shares of the Company's class C special stock issued and outstanding and entitled to vote.
 There is no cumulative voting with respect to the election of directors.
 Holders of the Company's common stock and class C special stock are entitled to one vote per share on each matter presented at the Annual Meeting.
+If you plan to vote in person, please send an e-mail to IR@anipharmaceuticals.com stating your name and your intention to attend ANI's annual meeting, so that entrance to the building can be provided.